Proof

 • \\[5\times 5.\\] gives: \[5\times 5.\]

-Note: while $$ 5\times 5 $$ also works, it will enclose the math in a script tag, which is undesirable1.
+Note: while $$ 5\times 5 $$ works, it will enclose the math in a separate block, which is undesirable.

 $\KaTeX$ supports a long list of fonts and functions, but you can also add $\LaTeX$ macros in <script> tags.
 For instance: